gautam1168/khadiya/content/posts/rollup-vue-3.md

 _ES Modules_ are not supported as an output format by Webpack.
 Rollup supports this format in addition to the standard _umd_ and _commonjs_ formats and seems to create smaller bundles than webpack.

 ## TLDR;
-Get the setup for running a vue3 project with rollup as bundler from here.
+Get the setup for running a vue3 project with rollup as bundler from [here](https://github.com/gautam1168/rollup-vue-next.git).
+Clone it and run `npm run serve`

 ## Manual Setup
 Follow these steps to setup a project named `test`.
 At the end your directory structure should look like this